Boys Town (film)

-Boys Town is a 1938 biographical drama film based on Father Edward J. Flanagan's work with a group of underprivileged boys in a home/educational complex that he founded and named "Boys Town" in Nebraska.
+Boys Town is a 1938 American biographical drama film based on Father Edward J. Flanagan's work with a group of underprivileged boys in a home/educational complex that he founded and named "Boys Town" in Nebraska.
 It stars Spencer Tracy as Father Edward J. Flanagan, and Mickey Rooney with Henry Hull, Leslie Fenton, and Gene Reynolds.

 The film was written by Dore Schary, Eleanore Griffin, and John Meehan, and was directed by Norman Taurog.
 Tracy won the Academy Award for Best Actor for his performance.

-Legendary Metro-Goldwyn-Mayer Studio head Louis B. Mayer, who was a Belorussian-Canadian-American Jew known for his respect for the Catholic Church, later called this his favorite film of his long tenure at MGM.
+Metro-Goldwyn-Mayer Studio head Louis B. Mayer, who was a Belarusian-Canadian-American Jew known for his respect for the Catholic Church, later called this his favorite film of his long tenure at MGM.

 Although the story is largely fictional, it is based upon a real man and a real place.
 Boys Town is a community outside Omaha, Nebraska.
 In 1941, MGM made a sequel, Men of Boys Town, with Spencer Tracy and Mickey Rooney reprising their roles from the earlier film.

 Plot

 A convicted murderer asks to make his confession on the day of his execution.
-He is visited by an old friend, Father Flanagan (Spencer Tracy) who runs a home for indigent men in Omaha, Nebraska.
+He is visited by an old friend, Father Flanagan, who runs a home for indigent men in Omaha, Nebraska.
 When the prison officials suggest that the condemned man owes the state a debt, Father Flanagan witnesses the condemned man's diatribe to prison officials and a reporter that describes his awful plight as a homeless and friendless boy who was a ward in state institutions.
 After the convicted man asks the officials to leave, Father Flanagan provides some comfort and wisdom.
 On the train back to Omaha, Father Flanagan is transformed in his humanitarian mission by revelations (echoed in the words) imparted by the condemned man's litany of hardships suffered as a child, without friends or family, and a ward of the state.

 Father Flanagan believes there is no such thing as a bad boy and spends his life attempting to prove it.
 He battles indifference, the legal system, and often even the boys, to build a sanctuary that he calls Boys Town.
 The boys have their own government, make their own rules, and dish out their own punishment.
-One boy, Whitey Marsh (Mickey Rooney), is as much as anyone can handle.
-Whitey's elder brother Joe, in prison for murder, asks Father Flanagan to take Whitey—a poolroom shark and tough talking hoodlum—to Boys Town.
+One boy, Whitey Marsh, is as much as anyone can handle.
+Whitey's elder brother Joe, in prison for murder, asks Father Flanagan to take Whitey—a poolroom shark and tough-talking hoodlum—to Boys Town.
 Joe escapes custody during transfer to federal prison.
 Whitey stays, though, and runs for mayor of Boys Town, determined to win with his "don't be a sucker" campaign slogan.